-- O Adapted regalia such as the Jingle or Ribbon dress combined with Mi'kmaw motifs - Dreamcatchers with Mi'kmaw symbology Ο - Drums or artwork with other Indigenous symbology Ο - Art with a modern subject using ancestral materials or symbology Ο - Artworks that combine Mi'kmaw symbols with artistic influences Ο from other First Nations on Turtle Island. - Crafts that blend traditional Mi'kmaw techniques with contemporary Ο materials or design aesthetics. - Jewelry pieces that incorporate traditional Mi'kmaw beadwork with 0 modern styles or materials. - O Textile products that feature Mi'kmaw-inspired patterns combined with designs from other Indigenous cultures.
+- Adapted regalia such as the Jingle or Ribbon dress combined with Mi'kmaw motifs - Dreamcatchers with Mi'kmaw symbology - Drums or artwork with other Indigenous symbology - Art with a modern subject using ancestral materials or symbology - Artworks that combine Mi'kmaw symbols with artistic influences from other First Nations on Turtle Island. - Crafts that blend traditional Mi'kmaw techniques with contemporary materials or design aesthetics. - O Jewelry pieces that incorporate traditional Mi'kmaw beadwork with modern styles or materials. - O Textile products that feature Mi'kmaw-inspired patterns combined with designs from other Indigenous cultures. - O Music performances that combines ancestral Mi'kmaw sounds with other cultures, for example Morgan Toney, We'koqma'q First Nation

-Examples of Cultural Fusion Experiences
+Examples of Cultural Fusion Experiences & Events

-- O Powwow, a First Nation practice from the Prairies, particularly those featuring both grass dance and kojua as examples of two cultures brought together - O Community celebrations including adapted ceremony, such as St Anne's Mission - Interactive demonstrations that showcase the fusion of Mi'kmaw and 0 other Indigenous practices, such as culinary or music workshops. - Collaborative art projects that involve artists from different 0 Indigenous backgrounds creating together. - 0 Storytelling events that share narratives and legends from multiple Indigenous cultures, highlighting their interconnectedness. - Music that combines ancestral Mi'kmaw sounds with other cultures, Ο for example Morgan Toney, We'koqma'q First Nation
+- O Powwow, a First Nation practice from the Prairies, particularly those featuring both grass dance and kojua as examples of two cultures brought together - Community celebrations open to travellers including adapted ceremony, such as St Anne's Mission - O Interactive demonstrations that showcase the fusion of Mi'kmaw and other Indigenous practices, such as culinary or music workshops. - Collaborative art projects that involve artists from different Indigenous backgrounds creating together. - Storytelling events that share narratives and legends from multiple Indigenous cultures, highlighting their interconnectedness.